nest/nest-simulator/doc/htmldoc/models/models-main.rst

 ---------------------------------------

 Check out :doc:`NESTML <nestml:index>`, a domain-specific language for neuron and synapse models.
-NESTML enables fast prototyping of new models using an easy to understand, yet powerful syntax, and combines this with high simulation performance through the automated generation of C++ code, suitable for use in NEST Simulator.
+NESTML enables fast prototyping of new models using an easy to understand, yet powerful syntax.
+This is achieved by a combination of a flexible processing toolchain written in Python with high simulation performance through the automated generation of C++ code, suitable for use in NEST Simulator.

 .. seealso::